kylephillips/favorites/readme.txt

 == Upgrade Notice ==

+= 1.1.3 =
+* Option added to hide loading indication on page load.
+By default, loading indication is turned off.
+To turn loading indication on, visit settings > favorites > display, and select the checkbox labeld "include loading indicator image on page load"

 = 1.1.1 =
 * Optional filters added to favorite list functionality.
 Visit the documentation page for more information.